<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Accelerating Office Design

 The coronavirus has accelerated design concepts and the use of technology in the workplace.
 Hybrid workplaces that support telework are likely five or more years ahead of where office design was in January 2020.
 Unlike the open office, I do not see this evolving trend as a fad.
-I think the pandemic has forced us to look at space differently.
-The hybrid workspace will be more cost-effective, more productive, and healthier for the employees.
-Businesses should embrace these concepts to improve their bottom line and show that they are willing to put their people first.
+The pandemic has forced us to look at space differently.
+The hybrid workspace will be more cost-effective, productive, and healthier for the employees.
+Businesses should embrace these concepts to improve their bottom line and be willing to put their people first.

 __________________________________________________________________________